rgmyr/keras-texture/README.md

     - Logistic Regression init. for `softmax` layers (esp. for large layers -- e.g., bilinear pooling output)
     - Try [ConvolutionAware](https://github.com/keras-team/keras-contrib/blob/master/keras_contrib/initializers/convaware.py) from `keras_contrib.initializers`
 - Base CNN builders
+    - Convert weights from ResNet18/34 pre-trained `Caffe` models
-    - check out wide/dilated ResNet blocks from [keras-contrib/applications](https://github.com/keras-team/keras-contrib/blob/master/keras_contrib/applications))
+    - Check out wide/dilated ResNet blocks from [keras-contrib/applications](https://github.com/keras-team/keras-contrib/blob/master/keras_contrib/applications))
+- Fisher Vector encoding (using `cyvlfeat`)
+    - Note that this is more like pooling than dimensionality reduction.
+Encoding of a set of `N` feature vectors with size `D` using a GMM with `k` clusters is `2*k*D`.
+And typically, `N ~ 2*k`.
 - Tests and benchmarks

 # keras-texture

 Implementations of several `keras` layers and other utilities that are useful in constructing models for texture recognition and fine-grained classification problems.
 It is a work in progress, and currently the `tensorflow` backend is required.

-Now develop-mode installable with `pip install -e .` -- root module of package is `texture`.
+Now develop-mode installable with `pip install -e .` The root module of package is `texture`.

+# Requirements

+- `numpy`
+- `scikit-image`
+- `keras`>=2.0
+- `tensorflow`

+Fisher vector encoding utilities in `texture.fisher` (planned) will require [cyvlfeat](https://github.com/menpo/cyvlfeat), which should be installed using `conda install -c menpo cyvlfeat`, if possible.
+This is not required for using the rest of the package, so it is not explicitly enforced in `setup.py`.

+The TensorFlow requirement is also not explicitly enforced, due to the ambiguity between `tensorflow` and `tensorflow-gpu`.
+This package supports CPU or GPU versions, since some functionality (*e.g.*, Fisher vector encoding with ImageNet pretrained models) doesn't require a GPU.

+# Contents

 ## `Encoding` Layer